 So you are trying to simply walk out of the door and make it to the car with your kid.
-It's just a morning outing and somehow you're holding two different bags and a juice cup as you stuff a stray extra diaper in the backpack shaped like a (insert: fox, owl, ladybug, giraffe, monkey, etc.) with your non-phone/juice holding hand and grab your keys - whoops! dropped the phone!... [insert crazy-face emoji here]...
+It's just a morning outing and somehow you're holding TWO different bags and a juice cup as you stuff a stray extra diaper in the backpack shaped like a (insert: fox, owl, ladybug, giraffe, monkey, etc.) with your non-phone/juice holding hand and grab your keys - whoops! dropped the phone!... [insert crazy-face emoji here]...
 If that description sounded very normal to you, then the title of this post probably sounds hilarious.
 It's hard to imagine EVER packing all you could need for an entire trip with a kiddo in one or two bags, but I'm here to testify... you can!

 Obviously no destination is created equal, but this is how we tried to pack as smart and light *BUT AS PREPARED* as possible for our Oregon roadtrip.

 1. PACK TINY.
-Ever since my first senior-year backpacking experience in Romania when we were only allowed one backpack, I've become a supporter of the ziplock bag method (this mom packed 46 outfits for 5 children in ONE BAG, people!) .
+Ever since my first backpacking experience during my senior year in Romania when we were only allowed one backpack, I've become a supporter of the ziplock bag method (this mom packed 46 outfits for 5 children in ONE BAG, people!) .
 I know there are lots of "fold all your clothes into each other like origami " or "create one giant ball of clothes to have no wrinkles," but I've always preferred having outfits separated.
 Also, *bonus*... toddler clothes are still so tiny.
 After flattening all of the air out of a ziplock bag you're left with a pretty teensy thing to pack!

 2. DESTINATION LAUNDRY.
 With the growing popularity of AirBnB, this element is becoming easier and easier... so for the love, stay somewhere with a washer and dryer!
 I read tips from a mama who packed for herself and two kids in one backpack for Europe, and she brought each of them just 2 or 3 shirts.
 I was so confused (because sometimes my kid goes through like 4 shirts in one day with his messes) and then I realized she was staying with friends along the way and could do laundry.